bawn92/bawn92.github.io/_posts/blog/2015-10-26-Recommender-systems.markdown

 ---
 layout: post
-title:  "An analysis of mutiple recommedar systems for movie rating predictions"
+title:  "Recommender systems"
-date:   2015-09-22 13:22:51
+date:   2015-10-22 13:22:51
 categories: blog
 ---

+The following is a paper I submitted as paper of my masters course for the Adaptive personalization mododule.

 ##### Introduction